MicrosoftDocs/bot-docs/articles/includes/generate-source-code-luis-cli.md

 bf luis:generate:cs -i <luis-model-file> -o <output-file-name> --className <class-name>
 ```

-For additional information on using this command, see [bf luis:generate:cs][bf-luisgeneratecs] in the Bot Framework CLI LUIS README.
+For additional information on using this command, see [bf luis:generate:cs][bf-luisgeneratecs] in the Bot Framework CLI LUIS `README`.

 ### Generate a TypeScript type for the model results